p-khisa/Media-Project/README.md

-This project has 3 parts:
+This project is done as part of Media project for MSc. in Media Technology and it has 3 tasks:
 1. light estimation and probe prediction
 2. relighting
 3. generate hdr output predictions from ldr input images